Ace Cash (ACEC) Price Reaches $0.25

-Ace Cash (ACEC) traded flat against the US dollar during the 24 hour period ending at 16:00 PM E.T. on April 5th.
-Over the last week, Ace Cash has traded flat against the US dollar.
-Ace Cash has a market capitalization of $49.69 million and approximately $789.64 worth of Ace Cash was traded on exchanges in the last day.
-One Ace Cash token can currently be purchased for about $0.25 or 0.00001426 BTC on popular exchanges.
+Ace Cash (ACEC) traded flat against the dollar during the 1 day period ending at 11:00 AM Eastern on April 9th.
+In the last week, Ace Cash has traded flat against the dollar.
+One Ace Cash token can currently be bought for approximately $0.25 or 0.00001426 BTC on cryptocurrency exchanges.
+Ace Cash has a market capitalization of $49.69 million and $789.64 worth of Ace Cash was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.